dingo-emperor/dashmote-project/README.md

 # dashmote-project

-This is a case programming project for the interview of Dashmote.
+This is a case programming project for the interview of Dashmote front-end internship.